srothgan/latex-library/README.md

 - 📚 Collection of LaTeX components and templates
 - 🌙 Dark/Light mode support
 - 📱 Responsive design
-- ⚡ Built with Next.js 14
+- ⚡ Built with Next.js 15 and React 19
 - 🎨 Styled with Tailwind CSS

 ## Tech Stack